 In the summer of 1828, malaria struck so severely that the work essentially came to a standstill.
 In October 1828, Hartwell wrote a letter to By requesting that he be released from his contract.

 A new contractor was hired for the site, possibly one named Stevenson.
 In the summer of 1829, malaria again struck.
 Most of the labourers working at the Isthmus quit.
 By wrote; "such has been the Mortality occasioned by Lake fever that there is great difficulty in procuring workmen, in fact there is only 4 men on the Isthmus at the moment."
 The new contractor quit and it was at this point that By decided to use the 7th Company of Sappers and Miners, under the direction of Captain Cole.
+On January 1, 1830, Captain Cole and an advanced detachment arrived at the Isthmus.
+In February the rest of the 7th travelled to the site by sleigh.
 In 1830 there were 2 Royal Engineers, 1 commissariat official, 59 members of the 7th Company of Royal Sappers and Miners, and 250 labourers employed at the Isthmus.
 At one point during 1830 the labour force was as high as 600 as By strove to complete the works on time.
 Malaria took its toll; during 1830 some 14 men, 9 women and 9 children died from "Lake Fever."

 By 1830, By realized that something drastic had to be done to allow the work on the Isthmus to be completed on time.
 Surveys had indicated that he could not raise the level of Mud Lake, to reduce the depth of excavation through the Isthmus, with an additional height of lock at Chaffey's Mills.
-So instead he proposed to put in a lock at the foot of the canal cut (at Mud Lake) and at the same time put in a lock and dam at the Upper Narrows, to raise the level of the upper part of Rideau Lake by 4 feet, 10 inches (1.5 m), which meant that much less excavation of the Isthmus canal cut.
+So instead he proposed to put in a lock at the foot of the canal cut (at Mud Lake) and at the same time put in a lock and dam at the Upper Narrows, to raise the level of the upper part of Rideau Lake by 4 feet, 10 inches (1.5 m) above the planned raised level of the lake from the canal dam at Poonamalie, which meant that much less excavation of the Isthmus canal cut.
 The raised water level in Rideau Lake also meant about 1,200 feet (366 m) less canal cut would be required due to the change in the position of the shoreline of the new Upper Rideau Lake.

 By in his 1830 report stated: "In consequence of a much greater quantity of Rock occurring than at first anticipated, and the very great Sickness which prevails periodically at this Station causing a serious increase in the price of labour, together with the open nature of the Rock admitting water from the Lakes, occasioning a heavy expenditure in pumping, or an equivalent addition to the price of Rock per Cubic yard to cover the same, and as the quantity of water would necessarily augment as the Excavation became deeper, I considered it indispensably necessary to deviate from the original Plan, and have therefore backed up 4 feet of Water, by placing a Lock and Dam at the Narrows, and to surmount this additional rise, it being impracticable to raise the Water of Mud Lake by increasing the lift at Chaffeys Mills with Safety, a Lock of 4 feet if it is placed at the end of the Excavation at the Isthmus entering Mud Lake, and should it be found advisable at any further period, on the Country becoming more healthy, to deepen the said Excavation, as originally proposed, it can be done, and there being no Breast Works to the Two Locks above mentioned they will then Serve as Guard Locks."